Coal: Damage to the environment

-Coal mining, coal combustion wastes and flue gas are causing major environmental damage.
+Coal mining, coal combustion wastes, and flue gas are causing major environmental damage.

 Water systems are affected by coal mining.
-For example, mining affects groundwater and water table levels and acidity.
+For example, the mining of coal affects groundwater and water table levels and acidity.
 Spills of fly ash, such as the Kingston Fossil Plant coal fly ash slurry spill, can also contaminate land and waterways, and destroy homes.
 Power stations that burn coal also consume large quantities of water.
 This can affect the flows of rivers, and has consequential impacts on other land uses.
-In areas of water scarcity, such as the Thar Desert in Pakistan, coal mining and coal power plants would use significant quantities of water.
+In areas of water scarcity, such as the Thar Desert in Pakistan, coal mining and coal power plants contribute to the depletion of water resources.

 One of the earliest known impacts of coal on the water cycle was acid rain.
-In 2014 approximately 100 Tg/S of sulfur dioxide (SO2) was released, over half of which was from burning coal.
-After release, the sulfur dioxide is oxidized to H2SO4 which scatters solar radiation, hence its increase in the atmosphere exerts a cooling effect on climate.
+In 2014, approximately 100 Tg/S of sulfur dioxide (SO2) was released, over half of which was from burning coal.
+After release, the sulfur dioxide is oxidized to H2SO4 which scatters solar radiation, hence its increase in the atmosphere exerts a cooling effect on the climate.
 This beneficially masks some of the warming caused by increased greenhouse gases.
 However, the sulfur is precipitated out of the atmosphere as acid rain in a matter of weeks, whereas carbon dioxide remains in the atmosphere for hundreds of years.
 Release of SO2 also contributes to the widespread acidification of ecosystems.

 Disused coal mines can also cause issues.
 Subsidence can occur above tunnels, causing damage to infrastructure or cropland.
 Coal mining can also cause long lasting fires, and it has been estimated that thousands of coal seam fires are burning at any given time.
-For example, Brennender Berg has been burning since 1668 and is still burning in the 21st century.
+For example, Brennender Berg has been burning since 1668, and is still burning in the 21st century.

 The production of coke from coal produces ammonia, coal tar, and gaseous compounds as byproducts which if discharged to land, air or waterways can pollute the environment.
 The Whyalla steelworks is one example of a coke producing facility where liquid ammonia was discharged to the marine environment.

-Emission intensity

-Emission intensity is the greenhouse gas emitted over the life of a generator per unit of electricity generated.
-The emission intensity of coal power stations is high, as they emit around 1000 g of CO2eq for each kWh generated, while natural gas is medium-emission intensity at around 500 g CO2eq per kWh.
-The emission intensity of coal varies with type and generator technology and exceeds 1200 g per kWh in some countries.